Living Fossils: The 300-Million-Year Story of Kanakana

 Cultural protocols: Traditional welcome and introduction to the community

-Community gathering: Kristie Parata, Mohi Edwin, Nanny Rangi, Kara, and Aaron present for the whakatau
+Community gathering: Kristie Parata, Mohi Edwin, Nanny Rangi, and Aaron Kearney present for the whakatau

 Personal Welcome and Introductions